mhauru/MERAKit.jl/README.md

 The actual library is obviously in `src`.
 The type system is based on an abstract type `GenericMERA{N, LT} where LT <: Layer`, and its concrete subtypes such as `TernaryMERA{N} = GenericMERA{N, TernaryLayer}` and `BinaryMERA{N} = GenericMERA{N, BinaryLayer}`.
 Here's a rough summary of the contents of each file in `src`:
-* `MERA.jl`: Exports, imports, and inclusion of the other files.
+* `MERAKit.jl`: Exports, imports, and inclusion of the other files.
 * `layer.jl`: Define the abstract type `Layer`, and empty functions for it that subtypes should implement.
 * `genericmera.jl`: The `GenericMERA` type and all functions that are common to all types of MERAs.
 * `meracache.jl`: A cache for things like ascended operators and environments, used by `GenericMERA`.